godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 .. image:: img/character_create_scene.png
    :alt: The new character scene with an ESCPlayer root node

-When we get to making your game more interactive later using the built-in ASHES scripting language, we need a way of identifying the character and the various items.
+When we get to making our game more interactive later using the built-in ASHES scripting language, we need a way of identifying the character and the various items.
 ASHES uses :dfn:`global ids` for this.
 Set the global id for the character using the parameter **Global Id** in the inspector panel: